Wiggler (tool): Edge finder

 An edge finder is a rotating tool, meaning the machine spindle must be turning for the tool to work.
 On one end of a cylindrical shank, a second cylinder is attached by a spring running through the center of both cylinders.
 The second cylinder rotates with the first.
 The axes of the two cylinders are always parallel, but the mating faces are able to slide against each other.
 Thus the second cylinder can rotate about a different, but always parallel axis to the first.

 As the second cylinder approaches the edge to be located, it is pushed into alignment with the first.
 When the horizontal distance from the workpiece to the axis of the shank is exactly equal to the radius of the second cylinder, the second cylinder turns perfectly coaxially with the shank.
 Even a very small displacement in the direction of the workpiece cause the second cylinder to "kick off" and displace dramatically along the workpiece edge.

-On the other end a cone shape is also spring-loaded and is used to locate the center of a previously drilled hole.
+On the other end, a cone shape is also spring-loaded and is used to locate the center of a previously drilled hole.
 This style of edge finder is considered to be the most accurate, and its accuracy can be further improved through the use of a collet.
 In proper setups, a repeatability of 0.0002 in or better can be obtained.

 Electronic edge finder

-An electronic edge finder, sometimes also (erroneously) referred as a digital edge finder, is an instrument that can locate edges of work pieces and also height offsets.
+An electronic edge finder, is an instrument that can locate edges of work pieces and also height offsets.
 It works in a non-rotating spindle, which is a great advantage over its mechanical counterparts.
 It is battery-operated and works by lighting up its internal LED (usually red) when the electrical circuit formed by the instrument, the workpiece and the machine is closed.
 The light is thus illuminated when the edge finder is touching the workpiece and is visible through openings in the case.
 A repeatability of 0.001 in can be obtained.